 - Rice – white, uncooked

-Best part is you don’t even have to precook your rice you just throw it right into your Instant Pot with everything else and it comes out perfectly tender.
+Best part is you don’t even have to precook your rice.
+You just throw it right into your Instant Pot with everything else and it comes out perfectly tender in just about 15 minutes.

-20 minutes is all you need, plus the time it takes to reach pressure but you still have a hearty dinner soup ready in less than 30 minutes and let me tell you that this Instant Pot cabbage soup is fantastic the next day if there are any leftovers.
+When it’s done you’ll have a hearty dinner soup ready.
+Let me tell you that this Instant Pot cabbage soup is fantastic the next day if there are any leftovers.

 It does thicken up a bit as it sits, and the next day so there is less “soupiness” but makes no difference in the overall taste.